thomas10011/MetaTrans/README.md

 # MetaTrans

 > [!NOTE]
-> Since most of the codes in this repository has been integrate into the main repository, it's currently in archive status.
+> Since most of the codes in this repository has been integrated into the main repository, it's currently in archive status.

 ## How to BUILD && RUN
 1. Clone llvm project.